thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 13 June 2022
+### Daily Rundown on Tuesday, 14 June 2022

-- The average temperature today is 17.71˚C;
+- The average temperature today is 18.58˚C;
-- With highs of 18.24˚C and lows of 7.87˚C.
+- With highs of 20.07˚C and lows of 7.83˚C.
-- You can expect scattered clouds for the day.
+- You can expect clear sky for the day.

 <!-- weather_marker ends -->